Premium Fibre Internet Service

 - Service Level Agreement

 The lowest fibre prices are not the same in all provinces or buildings.
 We do everything we can to get you the best fibre rates available in your area.
-We work with the four major suppliers (Telus, Bell Canada, Allsteam and Shaw) and others, and each is anxious for our business.
-We can supply any speed you wish from 1 to 1000 Mbps.
+We work with the four major suppliers (Telus, Bell Canada, Zayo and Shaw) and others, and each is anxious for our business.
+We can supply any speed you wish up to 10 GigE (1 billion bits/sec).

 FIBRE INTERNET services include: